pingcap/docs/reference/tiflash/maintain.md

 4. Input `store delete <store_id>` into `pd-ctl`.
 Here `<store_id>` refers to the `store id` in step 3.

-5. When the corresponding `store` of the node disappears, or when `state_name` is changed to `Tomestone`, stop the TiFlash process.
+5. When the corresponding `store` of the node disappears, or when `state_name` is changed to `Tombstone`, stop the TiFlash process.

 > **Note:**
 >